-We want to give a special thanks to our Young Artists and Authors Chair LA Moncrief and her committee for recruiting judges, securing prize money and creating a judging criteria.
+We want to give a special thanks to our Young Artists and Authors Chair Rachel Malone and her committee for recruiting judges and securing prize money.

 Congratulations to all the artists and authors who were selected and entered into the international competition.

-- 3rd Place: Caya Crum, Paschal High School – “Hope in Future Generations”
+- 1st Place: Caya Crum, Paschal High School – “Water is a Human Right”

-- Honorable Mention: Bohumila Jones, I.M.
-Terrell Academy for STEM and VPA – “Growing into Wisdom”
+- Honorable Mention: Lucia Payton, I.M.
+Terrell Academy for STEM and VPA – “Water is the World’s Blood”